 - Do a double click on the Recycle Bin icon present at the Desktop and let the folder be spread out.

-- See for an empty space (if it has deleted items are here) and do a right click to pick up the Properties.
+- See for empty space (if it has deleted items are here) and do a right-click to pick up the Properties.

 - All the drives of your system are listed down there along with few options for the chosen drive at the bottom in the opened Properties box.

 - Choose that one drive for which you prefer to remove files without piling in Recycle Bin.